softwaremill/softwaremill-common/README.txt

     }
 }

-Not the usage of the annotations:
+Note the usage of the annotations:
 - @CreatedWith specifies the factory interface, for which an implementation will be created.
 The interface should have only one method (later referred to as the factory method)
 - @FactoryParameter specifies that the annotated constructor parameter corresponds to a parameter of the same class